Pablo Goncálvez

-Pablo Goncálvez Gallareta (born on March 6, 1970) is a Spanish-born Uruguayan serial killer, the first one in the country's history.
+Pablo Goncálvez Gallareta (born March 6, 1970) is a Spanish-born Uruguayan serial killer, the first one in the country's history.
 He was tried for three homicides and sentenced to thirty years in prison, and as of 2016 is free.

 Biography

 The son of diplomat Hamlet Goncálvez (died on July 16, 1992), who fulfilled functions representing Uruguay in Spain.
 At nine years old, Pablo settled in Uruguay, in the Carrasco neighbourhood.
 There he attended primary school at the Stella Maris College and completed his high school studies in a public high school.
 A member of the Montevideo high society, he entered as a student of economic sciences, in the Faculty of the Economic Sciences of the University of the Republic.